 Overload and Equipment Malfunction

 Overloading a forklift truck beyond its capacity is a common cause of serious accidents and can lead to crushing accidents.
 When operating a forklift with an excessive load the machine can become unstable and increase the risk of collisions, rollovers and dropped loads.
-Equipment malfunction such as faulty brakes, steering issues or worn tyres can compromise forklift safety and lead to serious injuries or fatalities.
+Equipment malfunction such as faulty brakes, steering issues or worn tyres can compromise safety and lead to serious injuries or fatalities.
 Regular inspections are a must.

 Environmental Factors Contributing to Accidents